PrairieLearn/PrairieLearn/docs/elements.md

 ### `pl-dropdown` element

+!!! warning

+    Instructors are strongly encouraged to avoid `pl-dropdown` in newer questions.
+For questions with a single dropdown, a better alternative is to use [`pl-multiple-choice`](#pl-multiple-choice-element), setting the attribute `display="dropdown"`.
+Using the multiple choice element provides better support for formatted option text (including Math formulas), randomized selection and ordering of options (both correct options and distractors) and partial scores for distractors.
+For questions using multiple dropdowns with the same set of options, the [`pl-matching`](#pl-matching-element) element provides a better user experience and interface.

 Select the correct answer from a drop-down **select** menu list of potential answers.
 The potential options are listed in the inner HTML of a <pl-answer></pl-answer> element (ie. <pl-answer>Possible Answer 1</pl-answer>).

 #### Sample element